wp-plugins/wp-mollom/README.txt

   you have a high traffic site, this might be useful if you can't respond right away.
 * Restore mode: if enabled, the 'mollom' table which contains mollom related information (session id's) and all mollom options will be deleted from your database.
 * Reverse proxy: This is option is important to determine the IP address of a visitor if your WP installation runs behind a 'reverse proxy' (Squid,...).
 If you know the IP address(es) of the proxy your host runs, you should enable this option and enter them as a comma-seperated list.
 This isn't mandatory though, but it improves accuracy of the plugin.
 Please refer to the <a href="http://www.mollom.com/support">Support section</a> for detailed information.

 == Notes ==

 * Although this plugin can be used on Wordpress MU, it is not designed nor supported to do so.
 Wordpress MU will be fully supported in future versions.
 * The backend handling and storing of data has been significantly changed.
 The plugin will try to convert the existing data if you used an earlier version of the plugin.* If you don't set policy mode, comments will not  pass through the Mollom filter yet they are treated in the default fashion.
 This means a Mollom session ID will not be assigned to them.
 This ID is necessary for moderation.
 As a result, these comments will not show up in the mollom moderation queue.
+* This plugin is not compatible with the current version of the WP OpenID plugin.
+There are known issues with the correct handling of $_POST data.
+There is a developer version with a fix available through the <a href="http://diso-project.org/">
+  DiSo project</a> if you really want to provide OpenID access.
+You can download the package from <a href="http://diso.googlecode.com/svn/wordpress/wp-openid/">their repository</a>.

 == Screenshots ==